 MGT 6316.
 Engagement Documentation (MAcc).
 [Formerly MGT 316] This course develops the concept "audit evidence" then hones communication skills essential to obtaining and documenting audit evidence.
-The context is understanding and testing the effectiveness business process and related internal controls over financial reporting.
+The context is understanding and testing of the effectiveness business process and related internal controls over financial reporting.
 The focus is client inquiry and interview techniques typically deployed by an audit associate in the practice of public accounting and the documentation of what is learned.
 Prerequisite: MGT 6315.
 [1]

 MGT 6317.
 Business Ethics in Accounting (MAcc).
 [Formerly MGT 317] The course is designed to help MAcc students explore business leadership from an ethical perspective.
 We will address business leadership and ethics as a practical matter as it might affect you as an accounting professional.
 We will study a range of approaches people in businesses use to assure (and fail to assure) ethical business practice.
 This study provides the opportunity to inquire into your own ethics and those you will need in your accounting professional career.
-Prerequisite: MGT 6315.
+This course builds on the skills learned in MGT 6315.
 [1]

 MGT 6321.
 Business in the World Economy.
 [Formerly MGT 321] Addresses the impact of national and global economic developments on the business environment.
 The determinants of national income, inflation, interest rates, unemployment rates, business cycles, exchange rates, and foreign investment are discussed, with particular attention to the increasingly important linkages among the world's economies as well as some key institutional differences across countries.
 Supplementary case studies and debates provide opportunities to integrate theory with decision analysis.
-[2]
+[2] (Limited to first-year MBA students only)